Note: Do not forget to read the Rules section on this page.

 With the increasing interest in artificial intelligence (AI) to support clinical decision making and improve patient engagement, opportunities to generate and leverage algorithms for automated medical image interpretation are currently being explored.
-Since patients may now access structured and unstructured data related to their healthcare utilization via patient portals, such access also motivates the need to help them better understand their conditions in line their available data, including medical images.
+Since patients may now access structured and unstructured data related to their health via patient portals, such access also motivates the need to help them better understand their conditions regarding their available data, including medical images.

-Visual Question Answering is a new and exciting problem that combines natural language processing and computer vision techniques.
-Inspired by the recent success of visual question answering in the general domain , we propose a pilot task this year to focus on visual question answering in the medical domain.
-Given a medical image accompanied with a set of clinically relevant questions, participating systems are tasked with answering the questions based on the visual image content.
+Visual Question Answering is an exciting problem that combines natural language processing and computer vision techniques.
+Inspired by the recent success of visual question answering in the general domain, we conducted a pilot task in ImageCLEF 2018 to focus on visual question answering in the medical domain (VQA-Med 2018).
+Based on the success of the inaugural edition and the huge interest from both computer vision and medical informatics communities, we will continue the task this year with enhanced focus on a nicely curated enlarged dataset.
+Same as last year, given a medical image accompanied with a clinically relevant question, participating systems are tasked with answering the question based on the visual image content.

 As soon as the submission is open, you will find a “Create Submission” button on this page (just next to the tabs)